larsvonschaff/Django-mockingbird/README.md

 ```

-You can also use the mocks in many other ways, such as setting them as return values of functions (for example with unittests's mock.patch decorator), using only their specific class methods and of course combining them with other libraries and their features.
-Django Mockingbird is flexible, so be as creative as you like.

 ### Specifiying mock return data

 You can specify the values of specific fields of the model object you are mocking.
 If you don’t empty strings will be returned.
 Construct a dictionary with field names as keys and desired returs as values and pass it to the 'specs' argument of make_mocks.
 If you try to specify a nonexisant field as a key an error will be thrown, but you can specify any kind of value you want.